jennybc/stat545a-2013-hw06_baik-jon/report/stat545a-2013-hw06_baik-jon.md

 There are 115 different makes of vehicles recorded in the data set, so we do not include a table of counts with this figure.
 Note that in the above figure, we group some of the 115 makes of cars into a category labelled `Other` to keep the figure readable.

 Not much can be said relating to parking tickets from this plot per se.
 We are most likely seeing which cars are most common in Vancouver from our preceding figure.
 In the recording period of our data set, it was probably the case that the most common cars in Vancouver were Hondas, Toyotas and Fords.
 It is probably not the case that roadside deviants are more likely to drive Toyotas, Hondas and Fords.
-In any case, we cannot say with our figure.
+In any case, we cannot say much with our figure.

 We can try to see if there are any noticeable differences in parking habits for people who drive different makes of cars by colouring the above plot by the ticket type.